 Welcome to my Formatt Hitech Black Supermist cinematography diffusion filters review

-I have a video below on Diffusion filters showing how they work and also the effect different strengths have on your footage.
+I have a video below on Diffusion filters showing you not just how they work but also the effect the different strengths of diffusion filters have on your footage.

 As a professional photographer I use Neutral density filters, graduated filters and polarising filters from Formatt Hitech a lot, I have always trusted them to produce the desired effects I want and need in my images.